 When a database failure is detected, AM takes steps to recover from the failure by selecting the best copy of the effected database to activate.
 The BCSS process goes like this:

-- The PAM starts the BCSS internal algorithm.
+- PAM starts the BCSS internal algorithm.

 - The attempt copy last logs (ACLL) subprocess tries to copy any missing log files from the server that last hosted the active copy of the database.

 - When the ACLL process completes, an AutoDatabaseMountDial value is checked for servers hosting copies of the database and is compared to the copy queue length of the database being activated.
 If the number of missing log files is less than or equal to the value of AutoDatabaseMountDial, AM moves on to step five.
-If not, AM will start this process over at step two.
+If not, AM starts this process over at step two.